New to People Operations? Find out how it can support your employees and business overall.

 - To start People Ops at your company, bring on experts who specialize in People Ops and human capital management; otherwise, it can be tough to break old habits of traditional HR approaches

 What kind of operation is your business putting first?
 Increasingly — and fortunately — various operations of a business are putting people first.
 This trend has led to the phrase “People Operations” and even though it might look like it’s part of human resources, there’s a lot more to it.
 Let’s explore what exactly People Operations means and how you can best leverage your greatest asset: your talent.

 People Operations, sometimes called People Ops, includes every element of your business that encourages employees to be even more successful and productive at work.
 This begins with the second you hire them and extends to the time when they leave your company.
 Yes, People Ops is under the HR umbrella but it’s also a full-time job in and of itself when done right.

 People Operations is an approach that creates an employee experience that humanizes previously mechanical employee systems.
 People Ops was coined by Laszlo Bock, former Senior VP of Google’s own People Operations.
 In his WORK RULES! book, he discusses why he renamed the tech giant’s Human Resources to People Operations, shifting what had been considered a strictly “administrative and bureaucratic” department into one with “some actual ability to get things done.”

 People Operations designs a workplace that fosters joy so workers actually want to do their job.

-Happy workers are productive, drive business profits, aren’t as likely to burn out, and are empowered to give 100% every day.
 Some might argue that People Ops isn’t a subset of HR at all, but rather a newer, better department altogether.
 Businesses will still need mechanical processes in order to be legally compliant, but why not breathe more life into the human-centered processes via People Ops?
 Of course, you’re going to need a People Operations Manager to make this happen.